ajaypendyala/Library_Rails_App/README.md

    k.
 The admin can add, modify, delete other users on the application except the super_admin.

-4. Super_admin has every power of the admin but he can't be deleted/modified.
+4. Super_admin has every power of the admin and also he can't be deleted/modified by anyone.